rmkelley/rmkelley.github.io/daressalaam.md

 Click [here](index.md) to return to my homepage.

-The purpose of this lab was to use skills in SQL and database management to run vulnurability analyses on open street map data of Dar es Salaam.
+The purpose of this lab was to use skills in SQL and database management to run vulnerability analyses on open street map data of Dar es Salaam.
 World Bank investment in the area and the mapping efforts of [Ramani Huria](https://ramanihuria.org/about-us/) have led to Dar es Salaam being one of the most mapped areas on Open Streetmap.
-Working with Ben Dohan and inspired by the missions of [Resiliance Acadamy](https://resilienceacademy.ac.tz/) and Ramani Huria, we wanted to explore using opensource software and data to make conduct meaninful analysis that remains replicable.
-Our work focused on writing scripts and using data that could be accessable to anyone, anywhere.
+Working with Ben Dohan and inspired by the missions of [Resilience Academy](https://resilienceacademy.ac.tz/) and Ramani Huria, we wanted to explore using opensource software and data to make conduct meaningful analysis that remains replicable.
+Our work focused on writing scripts and using data that could be accessible to anyone, anywhere.
 The same goes for our results, which we made into an online leaflet map.

 To access the final product, follow the link below.
 [Leaflet map of road access to hospitals in Dar es Salaam](dsmap/index.html)

-To dowmload our SQL code to understand our exact queries, click on the link below.
+To download our SQL code to understand our exact queries, click on the link below.
 [sql code](DeScode.sql)

 General notes to anyone attempting analysis with large amounts of features.

--Make sure that your dataformats fit whatever you are trying to do to them.
+-Make sure that your data formats fit whatever you are trying to do to them.
 For example, we had a situation where we wanted to determine the width of the streets, but the column was a string.
 We had to remove text, remove nulls, and only then could we convert it into float.
 The CAST function is useful for converting data types.
 We used CAST to take string data in one column and then CAST it into the float type in another column that we made.

 -Make sure that your datasets are not too large to run analysis on.
 We wanted to upload all the road files into leaflet, but it would not upload them because it was too large.
 That prompted us to rethink what exactly we wanted to show in our analysis.
 One tip for when you're running spatial analysis is to index the geometries.
 It means that your computer will not have to go through every single entry to find what it is looking for and instead will conduct a spatially refined and much quicker search.

--ALWAYS visualy check your results.
+-ALWAYS visually check your results.
 If something does not look right, it probably isn't.
 We had a point where half of our major roads were going to be missing from the buffer, because we were not inclusive enough in our selection process.
 It was an easy fix, but if we had not caught it then half of Dar es Salaam would seem to have no access to anywhere.

 ## Our steps:
 ### 1. Figure out what we were interested in, and then determine what data we needed.
 Can the question be simplified?
 In our case, road access to hospitals.